SalK91/time_series_101/README.md

 9. Feature Engineering - Engineer additional features that might help in modeling the time-series data, such as rolling statistics (mean, variance), time-based features (day of the week, month, quarter), and external factors (e.g., holidays, weather conditions).

-## Time Series Characteristics
+## 1. Time Series Characteristics
+In addition to  the standard descriptive statistical measures of central tendency (mean, median, mode) and variance, timeseries is defined by its temporal dependence.
+Temporal dependence is measured through auto-correlation and partial auto-correlation, which help identify the relationships between data points over time and are essential for understanding patterns and making accurate forecasts.

-## 1. Auto-correlation and Partial Auto-correlation
+### Auto-correlation and Partial Auto-correlation
 Auto-correlation and partial auto-correlation are statistical measures used in time series analysis to understand the relationship between data points in a sequence.

 Auto-correlation measures the similarity between a data point and its lagged versions.
 In other words, it quantifies the correlation between a data point and the previous data points in the sequence.
 It helps identify patterns and dependencies in the data over time.
 Auto-correlation is often visualized using a correlogram, which is a plot of the correlation coefficients against the lag.